jfq3/PhylogenomicsWorkflow/README.md

  ## Step 3: Combine Reference Proteins with proteins from your MAGs ##

- Now that we have extracted marker genes from our genomes of interest we can merge together the Ribosomal Protein calls we just made on our genomes of interest with those in the folder '/PhylogenomicsWorkflow/Example/HugRef' accordingly.
+ Now that we have extracted marker genes from our genomes of interest we can merge together the Ribosomal Protein calls we just made on our genomes of interest with those in the directory '/PhylogenomicsWorkflow/Example/HugRef' accordingly.

  To do this we will use a quick bash trick that uses the text file `hug_marker_list.txt` which contains a list of the marker proteins we are searching for.
 Use the following Bash command: